 Another point to remember in knowing how to write a good dialogue is expressing pain.
 Writing about pain is even more of a struggle, especially when you put it into dialogue.
 It’s even hard to articulate if you’re experiencing it physically because it’s a first-person kind of feeling.
 In other words, there will always be some people who won’t understand it.

 However, if you want to know how to write good dialogue, you must learn some creative ways of writing about pain in a dialogue.
 Here are some of them:

 Pain has various degrees.
 It can range from “ouch-that-finger-flick-hurts” to “it-hurts-so-bad-I-think-I’m-gonna-die.”
 Knowing the degree of pain is important when writing about it in a dialogue.
 Here is a pain scale you can use as a reference in writing:

-- Minor/Mild: A kind of pain your character notices but isn’t really distracting them.
+- Minor/Mild: A kind of pain your character notices but isn’t causing distraction.
 Consider words like a sting, pinch, stiffness.

-- Moderate: This type of pain distracts your character but doesn’t stop them from doing what they do.
+- Moderate: This type of pain can distract your character but doesn’t stop them from doing what they do.
 Consider words like ache, distress, throb, flare.

-- Severe: This is the kind of pain your character couldn’t ignore.
-It could stop them from doing much of anything.
-Consider words like anguish, suffering, agony, torment, stabbing.
+- Severe: This is the kind of pain your character isn’t able to ignore.
+It could stop them from doing anything.
+Consider using words like anguish, suffering, agony, torment, stabbing.

-- Obliterating: This is the most intolerable kind of pain that prohibits anything else except being in pain (and doing anything to alleviate it).
+- Obliterating: This kind of pain is the most intolerable.
+This pain will prohibit your character from doing anything except being in pain (and trying to reduce it).
 Consider words like ripping, writhing, tearing.